devcodus/flask_eshop_backend/README.md

 This project includes a a React frontend, Flask backend, ElephantSQL database,  NASA API, and Stripe payment processing system.

 You are currently in the Flask backend repo.
-If you haven't already, please click into my [other repo](https://github.com/devcodus/react_eshop) to download the frontend.
+If you haven't already, please click into my [Frontend](https://github.com/devcodus/react_eshop) to download it.

 ## How to spin up this Backend